maxspahn/ros_mm/README.md

 ```

 Launch the navigation stack for the manipulator (the panda)
-This is only possible when the EffortJointInterface was selected during the gazebo
-startup.
 ```
 roslaunch mobile_moveit planning_execution.launch
 ```

-Testing from scripts is also possible.
-After launching the files above, you can test on the files in mobil_control/scrpts.
-In particular, yu can control the arm to a desired pose:
+Testing from scripts in mobile_control/scrpts is also possible after launching the files above.
+In particular, you can control the arm to a desired pose:
 ```
 rosrun mobile_control send_goal_arm.py
 ```

 Or test the gripper which closes and re-opens after 3s:
 ```
 rosrun mobile_control gripper_example.py
 ```